-Inform students that the Student Handbook states, "If an instructor is late for a class, students should wait at least 10 minutes after the scheduled starting time of the class.
+It is a good idea for faculty to inform students that the Student Handbook states, "If an instructor is late for a class, students should wait at least 10 minutes after the scheduled starting time of the class.
 After such time, students may leave without prejudice, but one student should inform the Faculty Support Office of the instructor's absence: Mays Landing (Room A-123; ext.
 5214), Cape May County Campus (Room 335; ext.
 3502), Worthington Atlantic City Campus (Room 255; ext.
 4874 or security, ext.
 4841)."

-Observation of Courses Procedures
+Observation of Courses Procedure

 Periodically, faculty will be formally observed by an administrator or a teaching colleague.
 All observations of courses (traditional, remote or online) will follow clearly defined procedures and criteria and will adhere to a standard of fairness.
 These are outlined for full-time faculty in the TLC Agreement.
-Part-time faculty should refer to the Resources for Faculty webpage for observation guidelines and forms for traditional and remote courses and for observation guidelines and forms for online courses.
+Faculty should refer to the Resources for Faculty webpage for observation guidelines and forms for traditional and remote courses and for observation guidelines and forms for online courses.
+Faculty who observe a teaching colleague may submit for payment using the Faculty Observer Payment Form found on the Resources for Faculty webpage.
+Please note that payment requests must be submitted within thirty (30) days of the observation to ensure payment.
+Payment requests submitted after June 15th may not be accepted.